NexMaker-Fab/2023zjude-YSD/docs/_webbuild.md

 ```

 #### ④ Italicize
--In Markdown, you can use an asterisk * or an underscore _ to italicize text.
+- In Markdown, you can use an asterisk * or an underscore _ to italicize text.
 Just add one asterisk or underscore before and after the text you want to italicize.
--The sample code is as follows:
+- The sample code is as follows:
 ```HTML
 Using asterisks: *This text will be italicized*
 ```